nickchops/MarmaladeQuickAmazonAds/README.md

 Prerequisites
 -------------

-1. Marmalade SDK 7.4 or newer for the Amazon Mobile Ads extension adn Quick improvements.
+1. Marmalade SDK 7.4 or newer for the Amazon Mobile Ads extension and Quick improvements.
 Check for extensions/s3eAmazonAds existing inside your SDK install.